Estimated reading time: 5 minutes

 Whether or not you have a university degree, if you want to be a professional project manager, there are some key project management qualifications that are well worth having.

-In fact, many companies will expect you to at least have certification at a foundational level as a prerequisite to being considered for interview.
+In fact, many companies will expect you to at least have certification at a foundational level as a prerequisite to being considered for an interview.

 From the job applicant’s perspective, having a professional qualification is an excellent way to stand out from the crowd, or perhaps make up for less than impressive academic results.